DoubleARon96/p5-gym-session-plans/MANUAL_TESTS.md

 4. if you can make a session the next will be can you use the link to get to the adding exercise page
 5. when on the adding exercise page i will test if you can add new exercises , update them and delete them.
 ### Making Session & Deleting Test
+the testing of the sessions was easy because it was only create and delete so only two buttons
+* testing the create scroll down and fill in the form and then press the add new button and an alert will show saying it was created and it will show on the page.

+* testing the delete click the delete button and then you will get a warning saying are you sure and when you click the delete, it deleted the session and an alert will show.
 ![making session form](docs/test-images/making-session-form.png)
 ![new session made ](docs/test-images/session-made.png)
 ![delete session test](docs/test-images/test-delete.png)